psilord/cricket-docs/ref.md

         ![img](./img/api/ridged-multifractal-4d-ex0.png)

-<a id="org8d4c13f"></a>
+<a id="orgf1494de"></a>

 ## Modifiers

-Some of examples in these modifiers use `strengthen` in the resultat noise signal in order to rescale the output so it fits into the color range of the image.
+Some of examples in these modifiers use `strengthen` in the resultant noise signal in order to rescale the output so it fits into the color range of the image.
 Otherwise, as minimal examples as possible are constructed.

 ### Function: **(+ source1 source2)**